-Even if you’re just taking baby steps towards digital transformation, there's a good chance you’re confused with the glossary of terms around content management options.
-With all these new CMS replacements popping up, you can be left scratching your head thinking "aren't these all the same?".
+Even if you’re just taking baby steps toward digital transformation, there's a good chance you’re confused with the glossary of terms around content management options.
+With all these new CMS replacements popping up, you can be left scratching your head thinking, "Aren't these all the same?".
 It can seem a bit like the tower of Babel.
 Everyone is speaking a different language but we’re all trying to communicate the same thing.

 When you’re trying to decide your next CMS move, knowing what would suit your digital project is important.
 Having a deeper understanding is your first step.
 And while Contentful would love to welcome you to the family, we thought offering up an explanation of the different available options might give you clarity.
 We know we're not for everybody!
 That's what makes us give the customers who do choose us the best service for their business goals.

 The defining feature of a decoupled CMS is that the backend and frontend are separate.
 Whereas a traditional CMS typically intertwines both back-end and front-end tasks, a decoupled CMS splits them.
 The processes of creating and delivering content are removed from each other.

 This might sound familiar if you’ve been reading up on headless CMSes.
 But unlike a headless CMS, the decoupled CMS comes with a head but using it is completely optional.
 Whereas a headless CMS takes no responsibility for how content is displayed, a decoupled CMS is proactive.
 It prepares content for presentation and pushes it to the specified delivery environment of your application.
 This is a key difference between decoupled and headless CMSes.